jucacrispim/toxicbuild/docs/source/build_config.rst

 APT install plugin
 ~~~~~~~~~~~~~~~~~~

-This plugins installs a list of packages in a debian system using the apt-get
+This plugins installs a list of packages in a Debian system using the apt-get
 command.

 .. code-block:: yaml